A ‘Capital’ day

 Resolutions ‘n ‘at

-December 29th, 2005, by The Goddess
+December 29th, 2005, 8:42 PM by Goddess

 Last year at this time, I had a few simple New Year’s resolutions.
 I’ve crossed off the ones I accomplished: